gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

   bytes plus 4.

 Protection Engines: variable length
-: This holds the list of protection engines in order of preference.
+: In the INIT chunk this holds the list of protection engines in order of preference.
+In the INIT-ACK chunk this holds a single chosen protection engine.
 Each protection engine is specified by a 16-bit unsigned integer.

 Padding: 0 or 16 bits
-: If the length of the
-  Protection Engines field is not a multiple of 4 bytes, the sender MUST pad the chunk with all zero bytes to make the chunk 32-bit aligned.
+: If the length of the Protection Engines field is not a multiple of 4 bytes, the sender MUST pad the chunk with all zero bytes to make the chunk 32-bit aligned.
 The Padding MUST NOT be longer than 2 bytes and it MUST be ignored by the receiver.

 RFC-Editor Note: Please replace 0x08xx with the actual parameter type value assigned by IANA and then remove this note.